 Understand What The Couple Wants – Most couples who want a pre-wedding photoshoot are confused between a million ideas that the internet throws at them.
 So, as a candid wedding photographer, it’s important to understand what they want.
 So meet them, dig deeper into their stories and personalities.
 How they met, what themes they have in mind, and if there are any remarkable moments in their relationship that you can build the pre-wedding shoot on!

-Permissions – While couples may want you to do their pre-wedding photoshoot at some lavish 5-star or even the Taj Mahal, it’s not possible without permissions and licences.
-Before you finalise the location and if it’s a 5-star, tell them about permissions and licencing costs which will be over and above your fees.
+Permissions – While couples may want you to do their pre-wedding photoshoot at some lavish 5-star or even the Taj Mahal, it’s not possible without permissions and licenses.
+Before you finalize the location and if it’s a 5-star, tell them about permissions and licensing costs which will be over and above your fees.

 Travel – A lot of couples are opting for international destination pre-wedding shoots, so if you as a candid wedding photographer are planning to fly out, there are some things you should remember.
 Like packing all your gear so that you don’t miss out on a shot because you dint have a particular lens!

 Ask The Couple About Their Outfits – If you are getting a professional photo shoot done, your outfits a very important.
 Couples tend to forget it and this may cost you good captures.
-Ask the couple to wear co-ordinated outfits and also that go with the style of the photo shoot they want.
+Ask the couple to wear coordinated outfits and also that goes with the style of the photoshoot they want.
 We’ve had the bride-to-be turn up in a lehenga while the groom-to-be came in a t-shirt.
 Needless to say, they had to go back and change.

 Changes – Speaking of changes, there are couples who want changes in between their pre-wedding sessions.
 Ask them to inquire and arrange for changing rooms or check into a hotel nearby where they can easily change.
 Going back and forth home will be very tedious for the couple and they will end up looking tired!